XMM-Newton Observations of Three Interacting Luminous Infrared Galaxies: Discussion

 \subsection{AGN in LIRGs?}

 We have employed several methods to determine whether or not our sample contains AGN or dual AGN.
 One indicator would be X-ray point sources.
-From Figure \ref{fig: NewtonImage} we see that all three systems are detected in the entire XMM energy bandpass and that IRAS 18329+5950 is composed of two distinct sources.
+From Figure \ref{fig: Images} we see that all three systems are detected in the entire XMM energy bandpass and that IRAS 18329+5950 is composed of two distinct sources.
 If these X-ray sources were due solely to the presence of an AGN, one would expect that their radial profiles would be similar to the detector's PSF.
-From Figure \ref{fig: RadProfile} we see that, for the most part, the 2-8 keV emission is more extended than the model 5 keV PSF.
-It is impossible to say from this alone, however, whether AGN or other separate objects, such as LMXBs/HMXBs, are the culprits because the presence of a starburst could blur out any point-like AGN emission or large column depths could obscure strong sources.
+From Figure \ref{fig: RadProfile} we see that, for the most part, the 2-8 keV emission is consistent within errors of the modeled PSF at 5 keV.
+Given that the FWHM for the PN detector on \emph{XMM-Newton} is about an 12.$^{\!\!\prime\prime}5$, amounting to $\sim$8 kpc in the closest system (IRAS 18329+5950), it is impossible to say definitively that the X-ray source is solely from point-like emission.

 The second test was to compare the spectra of each system to starburst and AGN templates.
-Both sources in IRAS 18329+5950 and the single source in IRAS 20550+1656 were composed of a MEKAL plasma, typically associated with ionizing photons from OB stars and their supernovae, and a power law, which could be from either an AGN or X-ray binaries.
-As for their spectral indices, X-ray binaries are expected, from \citet{Persic02}, to have power law slopes of $\sim$1.2, though values in the literature range from 1--3.
-The power law components of IRAS 18329+5950 as well as IRAS 20550+1656 are on the upper end of this range.
-IRAS 19354+4559 is steeper but consistent within its error bars.
-If it is truly greater than 2, this could be due to the limitations in model complexity from low counts, the presence of a low luminosity AGN, or both.
+Both sources in IRAS 18329+5950 and the single source in IRAS 20550+1656 were composed of a MEKAL plasma, typically associated with ionizing photons from OB stars and their supernovae, as well as a power law which could be from either an AGN or X-ray binaries.
+As for their spectral indices, X-ray binaries are expected, from \citet{Persic02}, to have power law slopes of $\sim$1.2, though as stated in \textsection\ref{sec: intro}, the full range is $\Gamma\sim$ 1-2.4, typically between 1-2.
+The power law components of both systems of IRAS 18329+5950 as well as IRAS 20550+1656 are within this range.
+IRAS 19354+4559 is steeper than the others, but all of our systems are consistent within error bars with both HMXBs and AGN spectral indices.

-Lastly, we compared our X-ray values to predictions from two separate IR/X-ray relationships derived from star formation.
-The first set, from R03, was taken from a sample of lower-IR-luminosity galaxies filtered for AGN contamination.
-All of our systems' X-ray luminosities lie near or below the lower limit of what their IR fluxes from the RBGS would predict from star formation alone.
-We then examine the SY11 relationships, which are argued to be more applicable for IR luminosities above $10^{11} \lsol$, the regime of our systems, and discover that our model luminosities are mostly well fit or on the higher end of expectations from star formation alone on this scale.
+Lastly, we investigated how our systems' X-ray luminosities compared to their star formation rates.
+All of our systems' X-ray luminosities lie within 1$\sigma$ of the prediction from star formation alone.
+This implies that their X-ray output is in a regime where it can be attributed mostly, if not entirely, to processes tied to star formation, such as XRBs and diffuse emission.

 In all of these tests, we do not find robust evidence for AGN activity in any of our sources, though we cannot definitively rule out AGN activity either.